avikalpg/UGP-I/README.md

  particular configuration of the robot.”*

 This project is being carried out as an Under-graduate project under Prof. Amitabha Mukherjee (Computer Science and Engineering Dept., IIT Kanpur).

+//////////////

+Johnson Lindenstaus Lemma --> proof of correctness of random projections

+Shi- Tomasi --> good-features to track